myhfit/BlockP/README.md

 # Introduce
 BlockP is a Collection of Tools for self-using.
 Here is the repo of core project.
+Target of the project is to save code for personal use in anytime(Especially with no other tool).
 Sub projects will uploading after checking code.

 # Requirement
-JRE>=8
+JRE>=8, windows/linux with basic tested, x86 JRE also can be used and has better performance in simple use.

-Some sub project need higher version or jdk
+Some sub project need higher version or need jdk

 # How to use
 Build core project and other sub projects, put main jar on base path, then put other jars to "exts/", put dependency jars to "libs/"